afourtassi/acl2017/README.md

 ## Important note!!!
 Sadly, the way R Markdown automatically handles citations ends up basically "hardcoding" the citations in to the .tex file.
 Unfortunately, ACL wants a very specific (and very restrictive) way of citing, so I have had to brutalize my perfect adopted baby so that it can actually work with what ACL wants.
 That means knitting is now a two-step process.
 Read the instructions in the automatically generated `.Rmd` file for more information about what to do.

+The [final `.Rmd` file](https://raw.githubusercontent.com/burchill/acl2017/master/CMCL2017.Rmd), and the [PDF file I eventually knitted from it](https://raw.githubusercontent.com/burchill/acl2017/master/CMCL2017.pdf), are also available, named `CMCL2017.Rmd` and `CMCL2017.pdf`.

 ## Setup
 ### Requirements